omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 The eye symbol on the upper right by the "add" button sets the visibility of the project.
 If the button is set to private (eye with a slash) it will only be visible to users *of the Omeka site*

-You can change these settings at any time by editing the project.
+You can change these settings at any time by editing the project using the Actions dropdown on the project review.

 ### Configuration options